What Is Vetrnaetr?

 8. Follow your family tree

 Even if you don't have a gathering, Vetrnætr is still a great night to open your genealogy chart.
-Learning the history of your lineage is a fun way to honour your origins and keep your children connected with thee past of your family.
+Learning the history of your lineage is a fun way to honour your origins and keep your children connected to your family's past.

-Whether you are practicing in the old or new tradition, I hope you take the time to enjoy those closest to you.
+Whether you practice in an old or new tradition, I hope you take the time to enjoy those closest to you.

 Happy Vetrnætr!